 A standard or scientific calculator will be provided within the exam.
-The metabolic equations for gross VO in metric units will be supplied within appropriate exams (see Appendix J).
-All other formulas (e.g., heart rate calculations, body mass index, waist-to-hip ratio) to complete an answer will not be provided within the exam.
+Metabolic equations and other applicable formulas will be supplied within appropriate exams (see Appendix C and Appendix D in ACSM's Guidelines for Exercise Testing and Prescription 12th edition).
+Other formulas (e.g., body mass index, waist-to-hip ratio) to complete an answer will not be provided within the exam.